douxxtech/caal/README.md

 When a user logs in via SSH, their shell is replaced by **CaaLsh** (Container as a Login Shell) – a small C binary that:

 1. Clears the entire environment (no SSH vars, no host state leaks in)
-2. Mounts a per-session **overlay filesystem** over the container's rootfs, backed by a tmpfs – writes go there, the base image stays untouched
+2. Mounts a per-session **overlay filesystem** over the container's rootfs, backed by a loop-mounted ext4 image – writes go there, the base image stays untouched
 3. Execs **[crun](https://github.com/containers/crun)** to start the OCI container
 4. Optionally enforces a **session timeout** (kills the container after N seconds)
-5. On exit, tears down the overlay, and wipes the tmpfs – the host is left exactly as it was
+5. On exit, tears down the overlay, and wipes the loop image – the host is left exactly as it was

 Each session is fully ephemeral: nothing persists between logins.